Robbie Robertson: Copyright controversy

+Session work and production work

 Robertson produced Jesse Winchester's debut self-titled album, which was released in 1970 on Ampex Records.
 The album features Robertson playing guitar throughout the album, and co-credits the track "Snow" to Robertson as well.

 Robertson played guitar on ex-Beatle Ringo Starr's third solo album, Ringo (1973), performing with four-fifths of the Band on the track "Sunshine Life For Me (Sail Away Raymond)".
 Robertson contributed a guitar solo on the track "Snookeroo" on Starr's fourth album, Goodnight Vienna (1974).

 Robertson played guitar for Joni Mitchell on the track "Raised on Robbery", which was released on her album Court and Spark.
 In 1974, Robertson also played guitar on Carly Simon's version of "Mockingbird", which featured Simon singing with her then-husband James Taylor.

 In 1975, Robertson produced and played guitar on singer/guitarist Hirth Martinez's debut album Hirth From Earth.
 Bob Dylan had heard Martinez, and recommended him to Robertson.
 Robertson identified strongly with Martinez' music, helped him to secure a recording contract with Warner Bros.
 Records, and agreed to produce Martinez' debut album.
 He also played guitar on Martinez' follow-up album, Big Bright Street (1977).

 In 1975, Eric Clapton recorded the album No Reason to Cry at the Band's Shangri-La Studios with help from members of the Band.
 Robertson played lead guitar on the track "Sign Language".

 In the mid-1970s, Robertson connected with singer Neil Diamond, and the two began collaborating on a concept album about the life and struggles of a Tin Pan Alley songwriter.
 The resulting album, entitled Beautiful Noise, was recorded at Shangri-La Studios in early 1976.
-It reached #6 on the Billboard charts and remained in the Top 40 for sixteen weeks.
-Robertson produced the album, co-wrote the track "Dry Your Eyes" with Diamond, and played guitar on "Dry Your Eyes", "Lady-Oh", and "Jungletime".
+It reached No. 6 on the Billboard charts and remained in the Top 40 for sixteen weeks.
+Robertson produced the album, co-wrote the track "Dry Your Eyes" with Diamond (which he would go on to perform at The Last Waltz), and played guitar on "Dry Your Eyes", "Lady-Oh", and "Jungletime".
 He produced Diamond's live double album Love at the Greek (1977), which was recorded in 1976 at the Greek Theatre in Los Angeles.
-Love at the Greek reached #8 on the Billboard charts and remained in the Top 40 for nine weeks.
+Love at the Greek reached No. 8 on the Billboard charts and remained in the Top 40 for nine weeks.

 In 1977, Robertson contributed to two album projects from the Band alumni.
 Robertson played guitar on "Java Blues" on Rick Danko's self-titled debut album, and also played guitar on the Earl King-penned "Sing, Sing, Sing" on the album Levon Helm & the RCO All-Stars.

 Also in 1977, Robertson contributed to the second self-titled album by singer-songwriter Libby Titus, who was the former girlfriend of Levon Helm.
 Robertson produced the track "The Night You Took Me To Barbados In My Dreams" (co-written by Titus and Hirth Martinez), and produced and played guitar on the Cole Porter standard "Miss Otis Regrets".